-Rainbow Springs - A Trip Worth Taking
+Rainbow Springs - A Florida Day Trip Worth Taking

 489 million gallons of water flow from the spring to form the Rainbow River.
 The state of Florida has established a rambling state park named Rainbow Springs State Park to accommodate the millions of people who visit annually.
 Over 1400 acres adjoin the springs designated as a National Natural Landmark by the US Department of Interior.

 Views are What Pictures Are Made For on Your Florida Day Trip

 As you walk in the main entrance from Rt.
 41 the stunning beauty can take your breath away.
 The park is located north of Tampa, Florida about 88 miles in a small town named Dunnellon, Florida.
 Fees vary, but $2 will get you just to view the head of the springs.
 There are additional reasonable fees for other activities.

 Rainbow River cascades south for five miles before emptying into the Withlacoochee River.
 The crystal-clear cool water invites tubers, kayakers, paddle boarders and boaters (limited) to enjoy the trip down the river.
 Arguably, this five-mile stretch of Rainbow River offers more fun than a person should have in such a small distance!

 Historically, the river basin has supported human life for over 10,000 years.
 The Timucua Indians called the river Wekiwa Creek.
 In the 1930s the area was developed into a tourist park with glass bottom boats, attractions, a lodge and reptile exhibits.
 By the 1960s, other more formidable tourist attractions drew crowds away from Rainbow Springs.